MHMD1001/Real-Time-Weather-Data-Streaming/README.md

    - Folder containing Spark binaries used to extend the Jupyter notebook image.
    - Dockerfile copies these binaries into the image to ensure compatibility with the Spark cluster.

-7.**Pipeline Trigger Shell Script (pipeline_trigger.sh)**:
+7. **Pipeline Trigger Shell Script (pipeline_trigger.sh)**:

-Shell script for triggering the data streaming pipeline.
+- Shell script for triggering the data streaming pipeline.
-Allows users to execute the producer and consumer scripts via the Jupyter notebook container terminal
+- Allows users to execute the producer and consumer scripts via the Jupyter notebook container terminal

 8. **README.md**:
    - Markdown file providing instructions for setting up and running the project.